compudemy/IAM_Lab/README.md

 ![image](https://user-images.githubusercontent.com/103466963/175073156-93a7fca8-6f17-412b-ad32-ffaa7ec83770.png)

-Click on create policy, it takes you to the image
+Click on create policy, it takes you to the image. you can either create the policy using the visual editor or json, you can also use policy generator.
+In this example we will use the visual editor. so go ahead and select the visual editor. it should look similar to the image below

 ![image](https://user-images.githubusercontent.com/103466963/175075501-6af25830-db34-4a5e-ad23-ae140ff97c52.png)